Join me to take a look back at some of my favourite highlights of 2018 here on SallyAkins.com!

 September is also my blog birthday month, and I celebrated my 6th blog birthday with a fabulous collection of giveaways.
 They’re great fun and I’m already thinking about how to celebrate this year’s event!

-As Autumn rolled around, Mark and I headed down to Ludlow in South Shropshire.
-We paid a visit to Fishmore Hall, to try out their gorgeous Spa.
+As Autumn rolled around, I headed down to Ludlow in South Shropshire.
+I paid a visit to Fishmore Hall, to try out their gorgeous Spa.
 I loved their outdoor hot tub overlooking the Shropshire countryside, and also had the best back massage of my life!

 We were also invited to sample Sunday Lunch in the hotel’s Forelles restaurant.
 The restaurant was recently awarded 3 Rosettes from the AA, and the food there is magnificent.